Codecademy/docs/content/dart/concepts/list/terms/setAll/setAll.md

   - 'paths/computer-science'
 ---

-In Dart, the **`.setAll()`** method is a fundamental data structure that is used to overwrite a specific range of elements within a list with new values.
+In Dart, the **`.setAll()`** method is a fundamental method that is used to overwrite a specific range of elements within a list with new values.
 It is particularly useful for updating specific sections of a list without changing its overall structure or size, ensuring efficient and precise modification of list data.

 ## Syntax